fbpx

 A person running on a path.

-If you’re lucky enough to have a shower at work or access to one in a nearby gym, then you’re sorted.
-If not, don’t worry; there are alternative ways to feel fresh and clean when you return to your desk.
+If you’re lucky enough to have a shower at work or you have access to one in a nearby gym then you’re sorted.
+If not, donยดt worry as there are alternative ways to have you feeling fresh and clean for the return to your desk.

+The post-run food is an essential part of the lunch run process.
 Following the 30-minute session and the time taken to get changed, showered, and dressed again, you won’t have time to go out and buy your lunch.
-So, it should be part of your packing list the night before.
+So it should then be part of your packing list the night before.

 A sandwich.